yursha/howtos/angularjs.md

 Directives watch the scope and update DOM and vice versa.

 Scope is what separates controllers and directives that can communicate only via scope.
 Scope is created only thru directives.
-Angular uses scope-tree.
+Angular uses scope-tree with `$rootScope` as a root.

 # Scope-producing directives
 - `ng-controller`
+- `ng-repeat` (for each item in a collection)

 # Built-in directives
 - `ng-controller` - compiler creates new scope, binds it to DOM element and creates a new controller object (or calls just a function without `new`?).
 Every controller is a singleton if a corresponding object exists at all.